rkmtlab/multi-ems/README.md

 - The voltage changes exponentially.
 - The name of the board/repository is temporal.
 - My original purpose of the board was to apply EMS to the face.
 This is why some of the file names are names something including the term ``face.''
 These are to be renamed in future updates.

+## Authors

+Michinari Kono, U-Tokyo ( mkono50529[at]gmail.com )

+Acknowledgements for Keisuke Shiro, Akira Matsuda, Yota Takakura, Yoshio Ishiguro, Takashi Miyaki, and Jun Rekimoto for assisting the work/repo for both current and prior versions.

 ## License